 MN Postsecondary Child Care Grant Now available to BOTH undergraduate and graduate students!

 Undergraduate and graduate students who are Minnesota residents, meet income guidelines and have out of pocket child care expenses are considered for this grant.
 The student must have a dependent child 12 years of age or younger who will be receiving care regularly.
-Eligibility is restricted to those students who are not receiving Minnesota Family Investment Program (MFIP) benefits and have not attended 4 years of post-secondary education as an undergraduate degree.
+Eligibility is restricted to those students who are not receiving Minnesota Family Investment Program (MFIP) benefits and have not attended 5 years of post-secondary education as an undergraduate student.
 The same applies to graduate students (not counting undergraduate enrollment).
 Funds are limited and applications are processed until all funds are awarded.
 Find more information here.

 MN Indian Scholarship and Tribal Grants